Boemska/sas-hot-editor/README.md

 ##### To run the App as-is

-If you don't need to modify the app or you can't install git/npm/bower easily, you can simply download the repository as a .zip file by clicking the *Clone or download* button above -> *Download Zip*.
+If you don't need to modify the app or can't install git/npm/bower easily, simply download the repository as a .zip file by clicking the *Clone or download* button above -> *Download Zip*.

 ##### For Development / Customisation